 Savinay joined Watsi on September 19th, 2016.
-Five years ago, Savinay joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Savinay's most recent donation supported Leakhen, a curious and playful student from Cambodia, for spinal surgery for her birth condition.
+Six years ago, Savinay joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Savinay's most recent donation supported Alex, an 11-year-old boy from Kenya, to treat his clubfoot.